First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 This is not about asking friends to do you a favour.
 It is about identifying the people in your existing network who genuinely have the problem your product solves, and making them a direct, specific offer.
 WhatsApp, LinkedIn direct messages, and personal emails consistently outperform any paid advertising channel at this stage.
 Paul Graham of Y Combinator has said repeatedly that the most common mistake early founders make is not talking to enough people directly.
 The instruction is simple: do things that do not scale, and do them first.

-2. Find Where Your Customers Already Spend Time Online
+2. Find Where Your Target Customers Spend Time Online Before Spending on Ads

 Every niche has communities.
 Reddit threads, Facebook groups, LinkedIn communities, Discord servers, Slack groups, and niche forums where your target customers discuss their problems, share recommendations, and look for solutions.
 Before you run a single paid advertisement, you should know exactly which communities your ideal customer belongs to and what conversations are happening inside them.